 They eat what?
-New Year's food around the world
+New Year's food traditions around the world

 JAIME REINA/AFP/Getty Images

-While Americans watch the ball drop in Times Square on New Year's Eve, the people of Spain watch the broadcast from Puerta del Sol in Madrid, where revelers gather in front of the square's clock tower to ring in the New Year.
+The people of Spain traditionally watch a broadcast from Puerta del Sol in Madrid, where revelers gather in front of the square's clock tower to ring in the New Year.

 Those out in the square and those watching at home partake in an unusual annual tradition: At the stroke of midnight, they eat one grape for every toll of the clock bell.
 Some even prep their grapes -- peeling and seeding them -- to make sure they will be as efficient as possible when midnight comes.

-Note: This article was originally published in December 2012.
-CNN's Forrest Brown updated the article for 2020.